arangodb/docs-hugo/site/content/3.10/develop/http-api/collections.md

                           `false`, then the key generator is solely responsible for generating keys and an error is raised if you supply own key values in the `_key` attribute of documents.

+                          {{</* warning */>}}
+                          You should not use both user-specified and automatically generated document keys in the same collection in cluster deployments for collections with more than a single shard.
+Mixing the two can lead to conflicts because Coordinators that auto-generate keys in this case are not aware of all keys which are already used.
+                          {{</* /warning */>}}
                         type: boolean
                       increment:
                         description: |